 - All video and music content must be original and royalty free or the student must submit written permission from the copyright holder granting use of the copyrighted material.

-- Student must provide a Reference Sheet that includes the following:
+- Student must provide a Reference/Script Sheet that includes the following:

 - All unoriginal content—such as music, video, or images—and the artist name, title of work, and direct URL.